devsunb/nomad/docs/usage.md

 Nomad using your GitHub credentials.
 Logging in is necessary to start and join collaborative editing sessions.

-After a successfull login, the corresponding credentials will be persisted on your machine using the system credential store.
+After a successful login, the corresponding credentials will be persisted on your machine using the system credential store.

 ## `:Mad auth logout`

-This command removes any credentials stored by `:Mad auth login` from the credential store.
+This command removes any credentials previously stored by `:Mad auth login` from the credential store.

 ## `:Mad collab start`